 Hanging curtains is infamously tricky.
 One wrong move and you can damage a wall, add unnecessary holes and cause a lot of frustration.

-Kwik-Hang solves your curtain-hanging problems.
+Kwik-Hang curtain rod brackets and holdbacks solve all your curtain-hanging problems!
 The patented, revolutionary design lets you hang curtains in seconds so you can move onto the next item on your to-do list.

-Once you’ve found the perfect length curtains, place the bracket on your window frame, tap it in and you’re good to go.
+Kwik-Hang doesn’t require any drilling or measuring, and you’ll achieve perfect curtains every time!
+Once you’ve found the right length curtains, just align the brackets to your window frame, tap it in with a hammer, and you’re good to go.